ttenacityy/AllahWare-R6/README.md

 If you want to verify the safety of the exe build:
 You are welcome to upload it to VirusTotal or run it inside tria.ge sandbox.
 Since this is a personal project, false positives may occur (because of PyInstaller), but you’re free to review the Python source here on GitHub.

+@boning on discord if you have any questions or want to report any issues.